veltman/gifs/README.md

 ### Node + canvas

-As [described by Tom MacWright](https://github.com/tmcw/node-canvas-animation-example/), you can use the [canvas](https://www.npmjs.com/package/canvas) module to write JavaScript for an animation the same way you would for a browser and then run a node script to spit out all the frames as images.
+As [described by Tom MacWright](https://github.com/tmcw/node-canvas-animation-example/), you can use the [canvas](https://www.npmjs.com/package/canvas) module to write JavaScript for an animation the same way you would for a browser and then run a Node script to spit out all the frames as images.

 To compile the frames into a gif, you can either use command line tools or do it within your script using modules like [node-gif](https://github.com/pkrumins/node-gif) or [gifencoder](https://www.npmjs.com/package/gifencoder).